shazz/shazz.github.io/content/blog/stealth.md

 Category: Atari ST
 Lang: en
 Author: shazz
+status: published
+summary: The article describes techniques used by virus creators to avoid detection by antivirus software on Atari ST systems, including manipulating bootsector formats and checksums.
+It highlights how viruses obfuscate their code to evade static analysis and may delay activation to bypass boot checks.
+Additionally, some viruses employ social engineering tactics to disguise themselves as legitimate software.
+Overall, it illustrates the ongoing struggle between virus creators and antivirus developers.
+image: {filename}images/max_t.png
+Tags: learning, tricks, technical details

 Along the time, virus creators had to find technical solutions to have their viruses undetected if they wanted them to spread.
 Here is a list of common tricks I found in viruses to avoid detection.